chef/bento/README.md

 ### Proprietary Boxes

-Red Hat Enterprise Linux and SUSE Linux Enterprise Server templates are provided; however, their ISOs are not publicly retrievable.
-The URLs in those templates are bogus; you should substitute your server where you host the ISOs, using the mirror variable as above.
+** Mac OS X (10.7, 10.8, and 10.9), Red Hat Enterprise Linux, and SUSE Linux Enterprise Server templates are provided; however, their ISOs are not publicly retrievable.
+The URLs in those templates are bogus. **  For RHEL and SLES, you should substitute your server where you host the ISOs, using the mirror variable as above.

+#### Mac OS X Boxes

+Mac OS X builds are supported for VMware only.
+We would welcome a contribution to add VirtualBox support.

+To build a Mac OS X box, you will need to start with an installer for your desired version of OS X.  You will then need to use [Tim Sutton's osx-vm-templates](https://github.com/timsutton/osx-vm-templates)/) to modify that installer for use by packer.
+The output of that build will include the location of the ISO and its checksum, which you can substitute into your `packer build` command, e.g.:

+    $ packer build -var 'iso_checksum=<checksum>' -var 'iso_url=<iso_url>' macosx-10.9.json

+There is a known issue where test-kitchen starts a Mac OS X box correctly, but `vagrant up` fails due to the absence of the HGFS kernel module.
+This is due to a silent failure during the VMware tools installation and can be corrected by installing the VMware tools on the Mac OS X box manually.

 ### Veewee Definitions